The latest Adobe Lightroom uses AI

 I’m still waiting for an AI to get bright enough to handle color correction for me.
 Right now, it just can’t do it.

 After I finish with my Adobe products, I will run all of my photos through customized filters I created on Studio Max’s Portrait Pro.
 These filters get rid of wrinkles, smoothen out your skin, and get rid of oily cheeks and foreheads – believably.
 It’s much better than the ones you find on your phone, as I can customize exactly what I want done.
 This is not an AI, but more so, a batch feature.
-Before this Portrait Pro, I would airbrush skin imperfections out.
+Before Portrait Pro, I would airbrush imperfections out.
 Now, there are AI programs out there that have attempted to do what Portrait Pro does, but it turns almost every photo into a photo-realistic painting.
 It looks nice, but it doesn’t look real.

 The last step of my post-production process ends with me opening up every single photo to make sure everything looks right.
 Sometimes, there’s a photo that needs some manual airbrushing, and if it does I’ll use Corel Photo-Paint, to fix it up.
 I find Corel’s touch-up tools easier to use, than Adobe.
 I’m very good at using Photoshop, by the way.
 But it just takes me much longer to accomplish a simple task in Photoshop.